nflu/turtlebot_soccer/docs/README.md

 ## Autonomy Stack
 We split our task into these steps.
 Our project is organized by having each of these blocks as a distinct ROS package.
 <img src = "visuals/block_diagram.PNG"/>
-1. To detect and track the ball with the RGB and aligned Depth image
+1. To detect and track the ball with the RGB and aligned depth image
 2. Predict the velocity of the ball
 3. Plan an interception point
 4. Move the TurtleBot to the desired position